 Thread lifts give us the power of a facelift, with significantly less downtime.
-A survey done by RealSelf showed that 95% of those who got facelifts (including thread lifts) felt that it was absolutely with it.
+A survey done by RealSelf showed that 95% of those who got facelifts (including thread lifts) felt that it was absolutely worth it.
 Threads enable us to control the sagging skin on our face and bodies or to simply lift areas such as the brow to achieve a specific look.

 What Is a Thread Lift?